coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 -   **Power Points:** 3

-If an enemy provokes an attack of opportunity from you, you can make the attack even if you've already taken your allotted number of attacks of opportunity this round (usually one).
+If an enemy provokes an attack of opportunity from you, you can make the attack even if you’ve already taken your allotted number of attacks of opportunity this round (usually one).

 You can manifest this power instantly, quickly enough to gain an extra